Core values guide our behaviours and decision-making.

 - Save enough to fund your retirement and then resign

-- Plan and work towards obtaining a new job that aligns with your core values
+- Plan and work towards obtaining a new job (or lifestyle) that aligns with your core values

 - Attempt to start your own business that aligns with your core values